A Diffusive Classification Loss for Learning Energy-based Generative Models: Acknowledgement

-The authors would like to thank Omar Chehab, Jiajun He, and Hanlin Yu, for the helpful discussions and feedbacks.
+The authors would like to thank Omar Chehab, Jiajun He, and Hanlin Yu, for the fruitful discussions and feedbacks, and Michael Plainer for explaining details in their codebase for the molecular experiments.
+RKOY acknowledges the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/L016516/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.
 LG acknowledges government funding managed by the French National Research Agency under France 2030, reference ANR-23-IACL-0005.
-RKOY acknowledges the UK Engineering and Physical Sciences Research Council (EPSRC) grant EP/L016516/1 for the University of Cambridge Centre for Doctoral Training, the Cambridge Centre for Analysis.
 JMHL acknowledges support from EPSRC funding under grant EP/Y028805/1.
 JMHL also acknowledges support from a Turing AI Fellowship under grant EP/V023756/1.
 This work was performed using HPC resources from GENCI–IDRIS (AD011015234R1).
 This project acknowledges the resources provided by the Cambridge Service for Data-Driven Discovery (CSD3) operated by the University of Cambridge Research Computing Service (\href{www.csd3.cam.ac.uk}{www.csd3.cam.ac.uk}), provided by Dell EMC and Intel using Tier-2 funding from the Engineering and Physical Sciences Research Council (capital grant EP/T022159/1), and DiRAC funding from the Science and Technology Facilities Council (\href{www.dirac.ac.uk}{www.dirac.ac.uk}).